TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 35/Numbers 35.19.md

 ---

-The avenger of blood shall himself put the murderer to death: when he meeteth him, he shall put him to death.
+The avenger of blood shall himself put the murderer to death: when he meets him, he shall put him to death.